plangrid/rxui-design-guidelines/README.md

 #### Why?

+ - `ObservableAsPropertyHelper` will take care of raising `INotifyPropertyChanged` events - if you're creating read-only properties, this can save so much boilerplate code.
- - ObservableAsPropertyHelper will use `MainThreadScheduler` to schedule changes, unless specified otherwise - no need to remember to do this yourself.
+ - `ObservableAsPropertyHelper` will use `MainThreadScheduler` to schedule subscribers, unless specified otherwise - no need to remember to do this yourself.
- - `WhenAny` lets you combine multiple properties, treat their changes as observable streams, and craft ViewModel-specific outputs with very little boilerplate code.
+ - `WhenAny` lets you combine multiple properties, treat their changes as observable streams, and craft ViewModel-specific outputs.

 ### Almost always use `this` as the left hand side of a `WhenAny` call.